-The ZL20250 is a fully integrated transceiver for multimode IS136/GSM/GPRS/EDGE handsets.
-The dual IF inputs to the receive path are amplified and down-converted to baseband I and Q signals.
-Gain control and baseband filtering are provided.
-A FM demodulator is also provided where AMPS compatibility is required.
+The ZL20200 is a fully integrated transceiver for dual band IS136/AMPS handsets.
+The IF input to the receive path is amplified and down-converted to baseband I and Q signals.
+Gain control is provided.
+Baseband filtering is also included.
+A FM demodulator is also provided to support AMPS operation.

 The transmit path consists of a quadrature modulator, gain control at IF and up-conversion to RF.
 Dual band RF outputs are provided.
+The transmit output stages can be programmed to optimize performance and current consumption.